SpiderDave/DavePatcher/README.md

             print %CHOICE%

     include <file>
-        include another patch file as if it were inserted at this line.
-There are some limitations with this, as it's parsed differently than the rest of the script so it can be loaded at the start.
+        Dynamically include another patch file as if it were inserted at this line.

     strict [on | off]
         Turn strict mode on or off.
 In strict mode: